Dylan-Liew/Cultisk/README.md

    * VT_API_KEY=api_key

 ### Run the application
+# NOTES: Cultisk-Server must be running before the following steps
 * Run the application by running the following commands in the order as stated in different instance
   * `py cultiskpy\main.py` under cultiskpy directory
   * `npm run electron:serve`